PTSD: National Center for PTSD

 Common Reactions to Current Events

-Veterans may experience the following reactions related to the current events in Afghanistan:
+Veterans may experience the following reactions related to the current events in Ukraine:

 - Feeling frustrated, sad, helpless, distressed (including moral distress), angry or betrayed

 - Experiencing an increase in mental health symptoms like symptoms of PTSD or depression

 - Sleeping poorly, drinking more or using more drugs

 - Trying to avoid all reminders or media or shy away from social situations

 - Questioning the meaning of their own service

 Veterans also may feel like they need to expect and/or prepare for the worst and may:

 - Feel a need to avoid being shocked by, or unprepared for, what may happen in the future

 Feeling distress is a normal reaction to negative events, especially ones that remind you of your own past experiences.
 Even though Ukraine is far from the U.S. and you may not have served in that region, events there can still be a powerful reminder of your own military experiences and bring up strong emotions.
 It can be helpful to let yourself experience those feelings rather than try to avoid them.
 Often these feelings will naturally run their course.
 If they continue without easing up or if you feel overwhelmed by them, the suggestions below can be helpful.